NVIDIA/air_agent/README.md

 `sudo ./install.sh`

-For python < 3.6, you must install from the `python3.4` branch.
+_**NOTE:** For python < 3.6, you must install from the `python3.4` branch._

+### For devices where connectivity to Air is desired over a VRF

+Pass the desired VRF name to the install script:

+`sudo ./install.sh -v <VRF>`

+For example, in newer Cumulus Linux versions where eth0 is configured in the mgmt VRF by default:

+`sudo ./install.sh -v mgmt`

 ## Configuration